erik-adelbert/aoc/2024/README.md

 .....
 ```

-And now, the best part of it is that when there is no overlap in between a, b two integers: `a⊕b = a+b`
+And now, the best part of it is that when there is no overlap in between a, b two integers: `a⊕b = a+b`.
+That means *there's no carry propagation when adding them*, which we know (thanks to yesterday) is a good thing!

 ## How was it?